StylishThemes/StackOverflow-Dark/README.md

   </a>
 </p>

-This dark theme applied to Stack Overflow and almost all Stack Exchange sites (except [Gaming](http://gaming.stackexchange.com/) and [Area 51](http://area51.stackexchange.com/)).
+This dark theme applied to Stack Overflow and almost all Stack Exchange sites (except [Area 51](http://area51.stackexchange.com/)).

 ## Preview